Hudson H9: Design history

-In an interview, CEO Cy Hudson said the location of the recoil spring down in front of the trigger guard was designed to give the gun "...a high grip purchase—what most people call a low bore axis—that's really close to the slide.
+In an interview, CEO Cy Hudson said the location of the recoil spring down in front of the trigger guard was designed to give the gun "a high grip purchase—what most people call a low bore axis—that's really close to the slide.
 Your barrel is right above your grip, and the recoil impulse from that recoil spring is directed into the meat of your hand."
 This type of feature leads to less felt recoil and muzzle rise when shooting.

 Company status

 In August 2018, a lawsuit was filed against Hudson Mfg for breach of contract and failure to pay for parts.

 In December 2018, the Facebook Hudson H9 Group carried many discussions regarding broken H9 pistols and their return to Hudson Mfg for repair work.
 Continued discussions through January 2019 reported that those H9s sent back to Hudson had still not been repaired or returned to their owners, and Cy Hudson stopped responding to those discussions or any others on the forum.
-Hudson Mfg. had reserved a booth at the 2019 SHOT Show, but as of 22 January 2019 their booth remained empty.
+Hudson Mfg. reserved a booth at the 2019 SHOT Show but never showed, leading to numerous rumors.

 As of January 28, 2019 the corporate phone number in Temple TX does not work.
 On March 14, 2019 Hudson Mfg.
 LLC filed for bankruptcy in Texas western bankruptcy court.